atchu17/sedin/README.md

 The repository is organized as follows:

-1. `tamil.ipynb`: Detects offensive words in Tamil and Tanglish using DistilBERT.
+1. `tamil_offensive/notoffensive.ipynb`: Detects offensive words in Tamil and Tanglish using DistilBERT.
 2. `malayalam.ipynb`: Detects offensive words in Malayalam and Manglish using DistilBERT.
 3. `kannada.ipynb`: Detects offensive words in Kannada and Kanglish using DistilBERT.
 4. `english.ipynb`: Detects offensive words in English using DistilBERT.
-5. `language_classification.py`: Classifies the language of the input text using spaCy.
+5. `language_classification_and_offensivedetection.py`: Classifies the language of the input text using spaCy.
 It handles romanized Tanglish, Manglish, and Kanglish words and uses Unicode for Tamil, Kannada, and English to find the perfect words.
 After predicting the language, the sentence is sent to the respective DistilBERT model saved from the above notebooks.

 ## Dataset